 How can we help?

-Our Thai Yoga Massage Diploma course is particualrly popular with complete beginners, professionals who have trained in Western style of massage or beauty therapy, and Yoga or fitness teachers.
+Our Thai Yoga Massage Diploma course is particularly popular with complete beginners, Yoga or fitness teachers, and also professionals who have trained in Western style of massage or beauty therapy.
 If you have an existing qualification you may have less homework to do, as there could be some crossover with your existing training, for example, Anatomy and Physiology.
 We will take a look at your certificates when you register and let you know!